Home - Vegetables - 15-Minute Sauteed Broccoli with Garlic and Parmesan

 4. Stir the broccoli around, then add the garlic, chili and 1/4 cup water.
 Lower the heat to medium and cover the pan.
 Cook 5 minutes, or just until you can easily pierce a broccoli stem with the tip of a sharp knife.

-Sautéed broccoli tastes SO GOOD and really needs nothing else added to it, but you definitely have options when it comes to seasoning!
+Sautéed broccoli doesn’t really needs nothing else added to it, but you definitely have options when it comes to seasoning.
+Broccoli tastes good with any type of fat, like olive oil, butter and cheese, as well as ingredients that have bright, acidic flavor, like citrus and vinegar.

 A white pan full of sauteed broccoli, with grated cheese on top and a wooden spoon and lemon wedges on the side.